zakuArbor/blog/_pages/about.md

 * [Programming](../programming) section is where I ramble various topics in Computer Science and Programming that I find to be interesting.
 It's a great medium to reiterate what I learned.
 * [Physics & Math](../math-physics) is a brand new section where I plan to write about various things in Math and Physics as I undergo my studies in Math & Physics hopefully.
 It's a place where I can reinforce my knowledge.
 Do bear with me as the first dozen of posts will probably be very obvious and simple.
-My knowledge of the subject is very small (hence why I am going
+My knowledge of the subject is very limited (hence why I am going
 back to school in hopes I can be scientific literate).

 ---